Azure/Metro.AI.PowerShell/README.md

 ### Creating a New Agent

-Define your agent's instructions and create a new Metro-AI agent using GPT-4o:
+Define your agent's instructions and create a new Metro.AI agent using GPT-4o:

 ```powershell
 $instructions = @"